oclif/oclif.github.io/docs/nsis-installer_customization.md

 title: NSIS Installer Customization
 ---

-Sometimes you might need to verify some dependencies, ensure there's no conflicting CLIs installed, or do some other custom logic before installing your CLI.
-For npm-scenarios, this is easy enough by specifying a `preinstall` script, but when it comes to windows installers, there's no such thing.
-You must write your own nsis modification to do these checks.
-You can see exactly where this custom script gets placed in the installer at the [oclif/oclif](https://github.com/oclif/oclif/blob/b8d76af9290716ef69d8d1026f98041268306dfd/src/commands/pack/win.ts#L60) repo.
+Sometimes you need to verify some dependencies, ensure there are no conflicting CLIs installed, or do some other custom logic before installing your CLI.
+For npm-scenarios, simply specify a `preinstall` script.
+But Windows installers don't include this script.
+You must instead write your own nsis modification to do these checks.
+See where this custom script gets placed in the installer in the [oclif/oclif](https://github.com/oclif/oclif/blob/b8d76af9290716ef69d8d1026f98041268306dfd/src/commands/pack/win.ts#L60) repo.

-You can see how the [Salesforce CLI](https://github.com/salesforcecli/cli) did this to prevent their new major version of the CLI being installed on top of an older, and incompatible version.
-In that `package.json`, they specified an nsis installer like
+See how [Salesforce CLI](https://github.com/salesforcecli/cli) did this to prevent their new major version being installed on top of an older, and incompatible, version.
+In that `package.json`, they specified an nsis installer like this:
 ```json

 {